KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width=450 />
 </p>

-KeyboardKit is open-source and completely free to use.
-It can be extended with [KeyboardKit Pro][Pro], which unlocks a bunch of pro features, like fully localized keyboards, autocomplete, AI-enabling features, and much more.
+KeyboardKit is open-source and completely free.
+It can be extended with [KeyboardKit Pro][Pro] to unlock Pro features like 68 locales, autocomplete & autocorrect, an emoji keyboard, AI support, themes, dictation and much more.

-Keyboard extensions can be used within all other apps on iOS, whever text input is supported.
-It's the only way for your company, product, or brand to directly interact with other apps on iOS.
-Don't miss out!